gribot-robotics/documentation/README.md

 * Folders are written in lowercase.
 * Each chapter has a dedicated folder with all related files in it.
 * Chapter folder name is the same as the main chapter file.
-* Chapter file name is the same as the chapter title, with spaces replaces by underscote.
+* Chapter file name is the same as the chapter title, with spaces replaces by underscore.